eyurtsev/FlowCytometryTools/doc/source/quick.rst

     print plate['A3'].apply(count_events)

-The really nice thing about the ``apply`` method is that it works on a plate as well!
+The really nice thing about the ``apply`` method is that it works on plate:

 .. ipython:: python